Data Migration

 Commitment for Businesses Under the Data Protection Act

-Here the duty of Data Protection Officer (DPO) is central to an organization’s ability to abide to the Data Protection Act (DPA).
+Here the duty of the Data Protection Officer (DPO) is central to an organization’s ability to abide to the Data Protection Act (DPA).
 For organizations that undertake the processing of large volumes of sensitive personal data, designating DPO is a legal requirement.
 The DPO is asked to oversee the organization’s complete data protection strategy, making sure that all data handling processes align with the principles of the DPA.

 The appointed DPO serves as the point of contact between the organization and data protection authorities, making sure that all regulatory obligations are met.
 They are responsible for educating employees about their responsibilities under the DPA, conducting regular audits to assess compliance, and suggesting on organization’s data processing activities, while keeping the personal data fairly, lawfully, and transparently.